Fairness in Ranking: A Survey: Four Classification Frameworks for Fairness-Enhancing Interventions

 \section{Four Classification Frameworks for Fairness-Enhancing Interventions}

 Operationally, algorithmic approaches surveyed in this paper differ in how they represent candidates (e.g., whether they support one or multiple sensitive attribute, and whether these are binary), in the type of bias they aim to surface and mitigate, in what fairness measure(s) they adopt, in how they navigate the trade-offs between fairness and utility during mitigation, and, for supervised learning methods, at what stage of the pipeline a mitigation is applied.
 Conceptually, these operational choices correspond to normative statements about the types of bias being observed and mitigated, and the objectives of the mitigation.
 In this section we give four classification frameworks that allow us to relate the technical choices with the normative judgments they encode, and to identify the commonalities and the differences between the many algorithmic approaches.
+Figure~\ref{fig:normative-dimensions} gives a structural overview of the frameworks and their sub-categories in the form of a \emph{mind map}.
+For each method, we will highlight which normative choices they make based on this mind map.